Texas Sales Tax

 If you are unsure whether your business is required to collect sales tax, consult with a tax attorney or other licensed professional.

-Tangible personal property sold within the state of Texas is subject to sales tax.
+Tangible personal property sold within the state of Texas or to residents in Texas is subject to sales tax.

 In addition, certain services are also taxable.
 At the time of this writing, these services are: